mbrlabs/Mundus/README.md

 # Mundus [![](https://travis-ci.org/mbrlabs/Mundus.svg?branch=master)](https://travis-ci.org/mbrlabs/Mundus)
-Mundus is a 3D world editor, built with Java and LibGDX.
+Mundus is a 3D world editor, built with Java and LibGDX + VisUI.
 The plan is, that the world you create with Mundus can be exported into a unified format (such as JSON + assets).
 The exported data can then be imported into any Game Engine, if someone writes a runtime/parser for that engine.